Willning/Willning.github.io/README.md

-This is a portfolio website like The Wickerman is a good movie.
+This is to a portfolio website like The Wickerman is to a good movie.

 Come visit here: https://willning.github.io/